OpenWork-NZ/mdwg/docs/_defs/SpatialReferenceSystem.md

 ### ICSM Good Practice

-- There should be at least one instance of spatialReferenceInfo for every dataset that contains spatial information referenced to a datum.
+- There should be at least two instance of spatialReferenceInfo for every dataset that contains spatial information referenced to a datum.
+The first will provide reference to the spatial reference system used by the resource.
+The second will contain a **Coordinate Epoch**.
+This will be of *referenceSystemType* **Temporal** with a *description* of **Coordinate Epoch**.
+The value of the *code* will be the date of the the Coordinate Epoch in Decimal Year to least two places.

 #### Recommended Sub-Classes